SuperSandrine/Project-14-HRNet/README.md

 Wealth Health is a huge financial society which use an internal Web application that manage employees files.
 This web application, called HRNet, currently use jQuery on the front-end ([HRNet jQuery version repository](https://github.com/OpenClassrooms-Student-Center/P12_Front-end)), which leads on numerous bugs.

-### Conversion
+#### Conversion
 **The main purpose of this project is to convert the HRNet jQuery project in React.**
-### Plugin
+#### Plugin
 Then, code the modal plugin in a react component as a library and import it in the HRNet project.
-In the [HRNet jQuery version repository](https://github.com/OpenClassrooms-Student-Center/P12_Front-end), there is 4 issues highlighted, I choose the modal issue to settle and code the plugin from the [modal Jquery code](https://github.com/kylefox/jquery-modal) to [modal React component code in npm](https://www.npmjs.com/package/react-modal-tuv39) or [code in github](https://github.com/SuperSandrine/Project-14-HRNet-plugin/blob/main/README.md)
+In the [HRNet jQuery version repository](https://github.com/OpenClassrooms-Student-Center/P12_Front-end), there is 4 issues highlighted, I choose the modal issue to settle and code the plugin from the [modal Jquery code](https://github.com/kylefox/jquery-modal) to [modal React component code in npm](https://www.npmjs.com/package/react-modal-tuv39).
+You can also find the code in its [github version](https://github.com/SuperSandrine/Project-14-HRNet-plugin/blob/main/README.md).

-### And performance tests
+#### And performance tests
 At last, audit both web apps, in the new and old versions, with lighthouse performance tests.

 Reports are available in the PROJECT-14-HRNet/Lighthouse reports/